 With the support of the Wisconsin Alzheimer’s Institute, the DCS can help walk through this step-by-step, evidence-informed approach that caregivers and loved ones can continue to use to help problem-solve independently.

-The DICE Series Workshop, Tuesdays, March 23 – April 27 at the ADRC Brainstorming Creative Solutions & Managing Difficult Behaviors
+The DICE Series Workshop, Mondays, March 23 – April 27 at the ADRC Brainstorming Creative Solutions & Managing Difficult Behaviors

 Call 920-448-4300 to register.

 Interested in learning about the DICE Approach?
 Call ADRC 920-448-4300.

 Difficult Conversations When Dementia is Involved

 Wednesday, March 25, 1:00 – 2:30 pm, at ADRC